jdaridis/souffle-lsp-plugin/README.md

 To build the server jar file yourself just run `./gradlew jar` on the top level and the resulting jar will be under build/libs.

+To run the server run `java -cp ` with the name of the generated jar file.

 For the VS Code plugin run `npm run package` and the resulting .js file will be under dist/extension.js

 ## Known Issues